timvink/mkdocs-git-authors-plugin/docs/usage.md

 ## In supported themes

-- [mkdocs-material](https://github.com/squidfunk/mkdocs-material):  offers deep integration for this plugin within when using the [Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) version.
-No additional setup is required, and styling is taken care of also.
+- [mkdocs-material](https://github.com/squidfunk/mkdocs-material):  offers deep integration for this plugin.
+No additional setup is required, and styling is taken care of also (see [docs](https://squidfunk.github.io/mkdocs-material/setup/adding-a-git-repository/?h=authors#document-authors).
 Sponsoring Mkdocs Material is great way to give support MkDocs and really helps the MkDocs open source ecosystem.

 ## In markdown pages